 The company is a mutual non-life Insurance company established under the Companies Acts in 1926 and regulated by the Central Bank of Ireland.
 The principal activity of the company continues to be the provision of insurance and risk management support to its Members and customers, both in the public and private sectors, with most of its underwriting risk concentrated in the Republic of Ireland.
 The company is 100% Irish owned and is a Standard & Poor's A- stable rated insurer with excellent financial strength.
-The company also obtained a Standard & Poor's ESG Evaluation score of 73% in 2021.
+The company also increased its Standard & Poor's ESG Evaluation score from 73% to 76% in 2022.

-The company made a surplus before tax of €51.9 million in 2021 (2020: Surplus of €18.3 million).
-This increase in surplus before tax is mainly due to lower claims incurred in 2021.
+The company made a loss before tax of €55.4 million in 2022 (2021: Surplus of €51.9 million).
+This decrease in surplus before tax is mainly due to investment losses in 2022.

-The company delivered an underwriting surplus of €25.3 million (2020: surplus €8.3 million).
-Despite this positive result, it was a year dominated by the impact of COVID-19 in terms of both financial and operational challenges.
+The company delivered an underwriting surplus of €33.1 million (2021: surplus €25.3 million).

-The company delivered an investment gain of €26.6 million compared to a gain of €10 million for the prior year which was ahead of the market weighted benchmarks.
+The company delivered an investment loss of €88.5 million compared to a gain of €26.6 million for the prior year which was ahead of the market weighted benchmarks.